rbroggi/btcnode/readme.md

 $ ssh -L 8332:localhost:8332 <your_user_name>@<remote_host>
 ```

-Test that your node is reachable:
+Test that your node is reachable by running the following command from your client machine (not within the prompt you used to create the tunnel).

 ```shell
 $ curl --user <your_btc_user>  --data-binary '{"jsonrpc":"1.0","id":"curltext","method":"getblockchaininfo","params":[]}' -H 'content-type:text/plain;' localhost:8332